Basic matrix maths for neural networks: in practice

 - A position embedding that represents where it is in the input sequence.

-This doesn't actually change very much in my last post -- so I've made a few updates there to reflect the change.
+Surprisingly, though, this doesn't actually change very much in that post -- so I've made a few updates there to reflect the change.
 The most important difference, at least to my mind, is that the fake non-trainable attention mechanism used -- the dot product of the input embeddings -- is, while still excessively basic, not quite as bad as it was.
 My old example was that in

 the fat cat sat on the mat